dtolnay/async-trait/README.md

 ## Non-threadsafe futures

-Not all async traits need futures that are `dyn Future + Send`.
-To avoid having Send and Sync bounds placed on the async trait methods, invoke the async trait macro as `#[async_trait(?Send)]` on both the trait and the impl blocks.
+Not all async traits need futures that are `dyn Future + Send` (that is, threadsafe futures).
+To create non-threadsafe async trait methods (without Send and Sync bounds), invoke the async trait macro as `#[async_trait(?Send)]` on both the trait and the impl blocks.

 <br>